inesbmartins02/hymet-docs/index.md

 title: Home
 layout: home
 ---
 HYMET is a hybrid metagenomic tool designed for taxonomic identification and analysis of metagenomic sequences.
 It combines multiple approaches to provide accurate and reliable results.
-This section provides step-by-step instructions on how to install, configure, and use HYMET.
+This provides step-by-step instructions on how to install, configure, and use HYMET.

 <!--
 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.